Bitcoin as Digital Gold: Is it a Reliable Store of Value?

 El Salvador adopted Bitcoin as legal tender to reduce reliance on the US Dollar and attract investment.
 Despite heavy criticism from the IMF, the country’s bonds rallied in 2025 as their "volcano bonds" and BTC holdings moved into profit.
 This serves as a blueprint for smaller nations looking to opt-out of the traditional Eurodollar system and build a censorship-resistant reserve.

-Digital Gold vs. Physical Gold Comparison
+Digital vs. Physical Gold

 Feature Physical Gold Bitcoin (Digital Gold)